History Internships

 The path to the summer internship grant depends heavily on you and your interests in history!
 Here are the steps along the way:

 Preliminary conversations with coordinator and faculty members: gather ideas about where you want to be and what kinds of historical work you’d be interested in—talk to faculty in your field of interest—and make an appointment with the internship coordinator to discuss your options.
+Or, start by talking the program through with the internship coordinator, before you start gathering!

-Students need to seek out their own internship opportunity.
+Students seek out their own internship opportunity.
 As you generate ideas in consultation with the faculty, you will also contact likely host organizations to find connections between their needs and your interests.
 (Note that from their point of view, they are getting a free and wonderful intern for the summer; your stipend comes from past gifts to the History Department.)
 Your host may wish to talk with the coordinator.

 The central component of any proposed internship must be that the student will be allowed to work as an historian.
 This means evaluating primary materials and being actively involved in the creation of whatever the organization is working on, or some comparable experience.
 We will not fund positions where the "intern" is used mainly as a secretary, to run errands, or to perform other such tasks.
 We will not fund participation in programs that treat you as a tourist and/or engage in uncritical historical work.